Tsgzj/4clojure-solution/README.md

-# clojure-playground
+# 4clojure-solution
 [![Build Status](https://travis-ci.org/Tsgzj/clojure-playground.svg?branch=master)](https://travis-ci.org/Tsgzj/clojure-playground)

-A Clojure playground
+Used to be a Clojure playground

+But turned to be my 4clojure solution now

 ## Usage